Faith-Hall/project-4-group-4/README.md

 ![image](https://github.com/Faith-Hall/project-4-group-4/assets/137319054/d892f00b-00e7-4bdb-8517-ca7c8e9d300a)

 Next, to optimize the model further, GridSearchCV was utilized to tune the hyperparameters of:
-- n_estimators = number of trees in the foreset (we selected 10, 100, & 500 as our initial options)
+- n_estimators = number of trees in the forest (we selected 10, 100, & 500 as our initial options)
 - max_features = max number of features considered for splitting a node (we selected sqrt & log2 as our initial options)
 - max_depth = max number of levels in each decision tree (we selected 5, 10, & 20 as our initial options)

-After hyperparameter tuning, GridSearchCV indicated that the best paramters (based on our inputs) were:
+After hyperparameter tuning, GridSearchCV indicated that the best parameters (based on our inputs) were:
 - n_estimators = 100
 - max_features = sqrt
 - max_depth = 20